 The Pupil Premium is intended to address the current inequalities by ensuring that funding to tackle disadvantage reaches the pupils who need it most.
 The Pupil Premium is allocated to deprived children who are currently known to be eligible for or were eligible for Free School Meals in the past six years; children looked after for more than 6

-Pupil Premium Report 2018-19 shows how the fund was used to narrow the gaps in attainment.
+Pupil Premium Report 2022-23 shows how the fund was used to narrow the gaps in attainment.
 Available evidence shows that the actions taken by the school is having a significant impact.
 The standards are improving rapidly narrowing the gap and in some cases pupils supported by Pupil Premium are doing better than others.
-Pupil Premium Plan 2019-20 shows how the governors intend to use this fund in the coming year.
+Pupil Premium Plan 2023-24 shows how the governors intend to use the Pupil and Recovery Premiums to support pupils learning.

 Please see the headteacher if you would like more information or wish to find out more about Pupil Premium.